UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Image_Setup.md

   - Plug the USB plug of the SSD enclosure into the Pi.
   - Plug your SSD enclosure's power outlet into a power outlet.
   - Plug your Pi into a power outlet.
-Wait one minute while your Pi boots up.
-You now have a tiny functioning computer!
+  - Wait one minute while your Pi boots up.

 # __Next Step__

-Your next step, to talk to the Pi, is to use SSH to connect to your Pi.
+You now have a tiny functioning computer!
+Your next step is to connect to it.

 [<- Prev](../Instructions/Raspberry_Pi_Assembly.md) [Next ->](../Instructions/SSH_setup.md)